 Improving the lives of six million workers in global supply chains by 2020.
 That’s the goal of Impactt, an ethical trade consultancy working to build productive supply chains in a way that benefits both businesses and workers.

-In the run up to their 20th anniversary conference, we caught up with Impactt founder, Rosey Hurst, to discover more about their work and her plans for the future.
+In the run up to their 20th anniversary conference, we caught up with Impactt founder and director, Rosey Hurst, to discover more about their work and her plans for the future.